 Each year, Fortune magazine publishes a list of the top 100 "best companies to work for."
-From its 2011 list, the magazine focused on 25 that are each trying to fill at least 700 job openings.
+In a recent list, the magazine focused on 25 that are each trying to fill at least 700 job openings.
 I read a brief profile for each of the 25, particularly how job seekers would best impress recruiters.
 Most of them said:

 - Know something about the company, and

 - Show how your skills fit into the job.

 For instance, here's what American Express looks for: "Consider how your skills translate to the role you're seeking and help us make that connection when we interview you," says Oriana Vogel, vice president for experienced hire recruitment, global recruitment, and workforce planning.

 Then, there's Intel: "What impresses a recruiter is a well-prepared candidate with clear accomplishments, tremendous passion, and the ability to connect his or her experience and skills directly to the job he or she is going after," says Pam Anderson, staffing account manager.

 This reinforces what we've said many times on the Pongo Blog: In your resume, cover letter, and interviews, you must demonstrate how you see yourself in the job, help them see the special skills and experience that make you more valuable than other candidates, and know as much as you can about the company and its industry.